Rathna Shekar Reddy: Samahaara

-Bringing Hyderabad Theatre Together

 The group Samahaara under the guidance of Rathna Shekar Reddy is credited with making theatre popular and involving the young crowd in Hyderabad.
-Their most significant contribution to the Theatre of India, apart from their original productions, has been organizing four editions of The Hyderabad Theatre Festival, namely The Hyderabad Theatre Festival 2009, The Hyderabad Theatre and Short-Film Festival 2010 and the Samahaara Hyderabad Theatre and Rock Music Festival 2011. and the Hyderabad Theatre Festival 2012.
-The Festival has been instrumental in bringing together the various amateur and professional theatre groups in Hyderabad and improving the quality and scale of the plays.
+Their most significant contribution to the Theatre of India, apart from their original productions, has been organizing four editions of The Hyderabad Theatre Festival, namely The Hyderabad Theatre Festival 2009, The Hyderabad Theatre and Short-Film Festival 2010. the Samahaara Hyderabad Theatre and Rock Music Festival 2011, and the Hyderabad Theatre Festival 2012.
+The festival has been instrumental in bringing together the various amateur and professional theatre groups in Hyderabad and improving the quality and scale of the plays.
 The platform of HTF as it is abbreviated has been a great boost for theatre groups in Hyderabad.

 Many of Samahaara's stand-alone productions are performed at various auditoriums across the city, including the open-cultural center Lamakaan, the iconic Ravindra Bharathi, Telugu University and Bharatiya Vidya Bhavan.
-HTF 2009 was held in June 2009 at Bharatiya Vidya Bhavan, HTF 2010 was conducted at Ravindra Bharathi in July 2010 for 7 days and HTF 2011 was conducted in December 2011 at three venues: Bharatiya Vidya Bhavan, Ravindra Bharathi and Taramati Baradari.
+HTF 2009 was held in June 2009 at Bharatiya Vidya Bhavan, HTF 2010 was conducted at Ravindra Bharathi in July 2010 for 7 days, and HTF 2011 was conducted in December 2011 at three venues: Bharatiya Vidya Bhavan, Ravindra Bharathi and Taramati Baradari.

-Their project Samahaara Theatre Cooperative is a unique curation where a group of actors are chosen and given training and also given opportunities to perform on stage for a year with Samahaara.
+Another project, the Samahaara Theatre Cooperative, involves selecting a group of actors, providing them with training, and offering opportunities to perform on stage over the course of a year.

-Contribution to theatre

-With his performances and his flair for the art, he has touched the hearts of hundreds and can be termed as a person largely responsible for what can only be called as a 'theatre revolution' in the city visible in the last few years.
-Youngsters in Hyderabad are now able to find a mentor to mould their talent.
-He has created a platform for them to develop and display their talent.
-Other theatre groups in the city have recognized the contribution of Samahaara and Rathna Shekar by crediting "the recent surge in audience interest" to him and to Samahaara's annual Hyderabad Theatre Festival "which opened new vistas for drama lovers in the city".
-Also the continued efforts in educating and training people in theatre has seen a dramatic rise in interest from the audience - "In order to measure the growth of theatre in Hyderabad, one has to see the workshops at grass root level" say theatre practitioners in the city and "give credit to Ratna Sekhar Reddy for his initiative".
+With his performances and mentorship, he has touched hearts throughout the city and can be cited as largely responsible for the increasing interest in theatre in Hyderabad visible in the last few years.
+Youngsters in Hyderabad are now able to find a mentor to learn from, and Reddy has created a platform for them to develop and display their talent.
+Other theatre groups in the city have recognized the contribution of Samahaara and Rathna Shekar by crediting a surge in audience interest to him and to Samahaara's annual Hyderabad Theatre Festival.
+Also the continued efforts in educating and training people in theatre has seen a dramatic rise in interest from the audience.